cjstoddard/Pipboy/Build-Pipboy.md

 Introduction:

 This is a work in progress, as I move along I will update this document with what I have accomplished towards making this happen.
+This is meant to be as simple as possible, a project someone can put together fairly quickly with a minum of fuss.

 Parts list: